This post comes from partner site WhistleOut.com.

 4. Ditch international rates and try free networking apps instead

 Why pay for what you can get for free?
-Try chatting with your family and friends across the globe on free internet apps such as Skype and WhatsApp, and say goodbye to your carrier’s expensive international calling and text rates.
+Try chatting with your family and friends around the globe on free internet apps such as Skype and WhatsApp, and say goodbye to your carrier’s expensive international calling and text rates.

 5. Save paper, save money: Switch to paperless auto pay